Thank you for your interest in volunteering with First Step!

 - Department of Health and Human Services child abuse and neglect check,

-This kind of volunteering does not require the complete training, background checks, and interview process.
+This kind of volunteering does not require the complete training, background check, and interview process.

-If you would want to volunteer on a consistent basis, here is some information that is going to be helpful:
+If you would like to volunteer on a consistent basis, here is some information that is going to be helpful:

-- Pick which form of Volunteering you would like to pursue
+- Pick which form of volunteering you want to pursue:

-- Schedule and attend an initial screening interview with the Community Services Advocate.
+- After being contacted, you will schedule to attend an initial screening interview with the Community Services Advocate.